Corporate Obligations and ResponsibilitiesPromises to Our Employees

 Support for Both Work and Family

 The number of employees utilizing maternity and childcare leave, shortened hours, and the flextime system for childcare is increasing.
-As such, we started the mom/dad supporter system in fiscal 2013 to offer support beyond physical systems.
+As such, we started the mom/dad supporter system run by our employee volunteers in fiscal 2013 to offer support beyond physical systems.
+We conduct activities to support employees balance work and childcare such as: round table talks for employees raising children and superiors; lunch session for information sharing and consultations; individual consultations, etc.

 Flexible Working Environment